Understand VCAT’s structure, divisions, what they do and who our leaders are.

 The Executive Leadership Team is principally accountable for delivering the administrative services and projects that support the Tribunal to do its core work.

-Ten County Court judges serve as Vice Presidents.
+Eight County Court judges serve as vice presidents.

 For details, see our list of VCAT members.